Jesse Metcalfe: Career

 In February 2010, Metcalfe was cast in the NBC crime drama series Chase.
 The pilot was shot in March that same year in Houston, Texas.
 On May 10, 2010, NBC picked up an eighteen-episode first season.
 The series centers on a fugitive-apprehension team based outside of Houston, Texas, who track down dangerous criminals.
 The series premiered on September 20, 2010, to 7.31 million viewers and mixed reviews from critics.
 The series did not return for a second season due to low ratings.
 In September 2010, Metcalfe starred as Noah McManus in Hallmark movie Fairfield Road alongside Natalie Lisinska.

 In February 2011, Metcalfe was confirmed to star in the TNT drama series Dallas.
 The series continued the Dallas series that premiered in 1978 and went on for 14 seasons.
 In July 2011, TNT picked up the pilot and ordered a ten-episode first season.
 Both Jordana Brewster and Josh Henderson were confirmed to star.
 Metcalfe portrayed Christopher Ewing, a role that originated in the original series in which it was played by various child actors.
 The series premiered on June 13, 2012, to 6.86 million viewers and generally favorable reviews from critics.
 Dallas was canceled on October 3, 2014, after three seasons.

 In 2015, Metcalfe had a lead role as Chase Carter in the movie Dead Rising: Watchtower based on Capcom's videogame franchise.
 Metcalfe also starred as Bradley Suttons in Hallmark movie A Country Wedding.
-The film premiered to 2.2 million total viewers on Hallmark movie channel.
+The film premiered to 2.2 million total viewers on Hallmark Movies & Mysteries.
 In 2016, Metcalfe starred in the Christian drama film God's Not Dead 2, as Tom Endler, a lawyer who defends a Christian teacher who struggles between giving up her faith or giving up her job.

 On June 20, 2016, Metcalfe reprises his role as investigative reporter Chase Carter in the sequel Dead Rising: Endgame.
-Metcalfe currently stars as Trace Riley in Hallmark Channel's series Chesapeake Shores alongside Meghan Ory.
+Metcalfe starred as Trace Riley in Hallmark Channel's series Chesapeake Shores alongside Meghan Ory.
 The show premiered August 14, 2016.
 In addition to playing the character Trace, Metcalfe performs and composes some of the songs used in the series' episodes.
 He played the role of officer Holder and Dylan Holder in the drama film Destined.

 In 2017, Metcalfe starred as Eric Redford in the Hallmark movie Christmas Next Door alongside Fiona Gubelmann.
 The film premiered to more than 4.4 million viewers, becoming top 10 cable program.
 In 2018, Metcalfe played the role of Luke in the action thriller Escape Plan 2: Hades.
 He also starred as Brady in the horror thriller film The Ninth Passenger.
-In 2019, Metcalfe starred in the Hallmark channel christmas movie Christmas Under the Stars co-starring Autumn Reeser.
+In 2019, Metcalfe starred in the Hallmark channel Christmas film Christmas Under the Stars co-starring Autumn Reeser.